githubtraining/design-thinking-intro/responses/turn-on-gh-pages.md

 ## Step 1: Turn on GitHub Pages

 Let's use GitHub Pages!
 GitHub Pages allow you to serve a static site from a repository.
-We've filled this repository with some site content, but the rendered site isn't visible right now.
+In this course, we'll use GitHub Pages to host our slideshow, but the site isn't visible right now.
 Let's change that.

 ### :keyboard: Activity: Enable GitHub Pages